barumau/pandunia/english/mini_pandunia.md

 ### Only one form

 A noun is a word that names a thing.
-Like all words in Pandunia, nouns don't ever change their form.
+Like all words in Mini Pandunia, nouns don't ever change their form.
 So the same form is used in singular and plural, in definite and indefinite, etc.

 **seku**